HumanCellAtlas/unity/README.md

 5. You can change the external IP from ephemeral to static inside your VPC Network > [External IP Addresses](https://console.cloud.google.com/networking/addresses/list) console in GCP

 Unity will now be available publicly on the above IP address.

+TODO: Update Kubernetes deployment instructions on how to configure CloudSQL

+TODO: Update deployment to load CloudSQL instance connection details from environment variables

 ### OTHER DEPLOYMENTS